vsimakhin/web-logbook/README.md

 - Update: Dashboard and stats improved - simulator flights are now counted under the correct aircraft type or category when simulator type matches, otherwise grouped as "Simulator".
 - Update: Improved import with automatic recognition of date, time, and route in CSV fields, and added a help button with field format descriptions.

-## [3.11.0] - 27.09.2025

-- Update: General code optimization and UI improvements for the aircraft and airports tables (column resizing)
-- New: Custom person roles (new field on the Settings page)
-- New: Added `Since` and `All Time` time frame units for the Currency
-- Update: Grey out 0:00/0 values in the stats tables
-- New: Enroute field as a new custom type.
-Allows to add enroute/touch-n-goes airfields and show them on the map.
-Distance is recalculated as well.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)